-Other people also need to know the legal requirements for dairy operations.
-This includes:
+Other people who also need to know the legal requirements for farm dairy operations include:

 - farm dairy assessors

-- Ministry for Primary Industry-recognised farm dairy risk management programme (RMP) evaluators and verifiers
+- recognised farm dairy risk management programme (RMP) evaluators and verifiers

 - other people and organisations who have an interest in supporting dairy farmers in the production and harvesting of milk.

-- a milk supply contract or terms and conditions of supply.
+- milk supply contract or terms and conditions of supply.

-- the requirements of specific countries they're exporting to
+- meet the requirements of specific countries they're exporting to

 Your RMP for milk harvesting activities must cover all intended uses of the milk you harvest.
-For example, if you supply some of the milk to a manufacturing company such as Fonterra or Westland and you retain some to manufacture products such as cheese on your own farm, you need to cover this activity in your own RMP.
+For example, if you supply some milk to a manufacturing company such as Fonterra, and you keep some to make products such as cheese on your own farm, you will need to have your own RMP to cover this activity.

 Design and operation of farm dairies

-If you produce raw milk, including colostrum, that's intended for further processing, you need to comply with a code of practice (COP) for the design and operation of your dairy.
-The COP sets out the requirements for farm dairy operators as well as anyone involved in:
+If you produce raw milk (including colostrum) that's intended for further processing, you need to comply with the code of practice for the design and operation of your dairy.
+The code sets out the requirements for farm dairy operators, and anyone else involved in the:

 - design and construction of farm dairies